hbellows/smooth_move/README.md

 ## Description/Purpose
 This application was developed for the final project assignment for Turing School's Backend Engineering Program.
 More information about this assignment can be found [here](http://backend.turing.io/module4/projects/take_home_challenge/take_home_challenge_spec).

+View the project board for this application [here](https://github.com/hbellows/smooth_move/projects/1)

 The specfic assignment required the student to build a fullstack application according to the following specification:
 ```
 Create a tool that people who are considering moving can get some data points on for a prospective city: